 }

-How to spot it: Scan all parameters.properties[*].description fields in the tool manifest, not just the top-level description.
+How to spot it: Scan all inputSchema.properties[*].description fields in the manifest, not just the top-level description.

-The malicious server registers a tool with the same name as a trusted built-in tool.
-The model may invoke the malicious version when it intended the built-in.
+A malicious server registers a tool with the same name as a trusted built-in or as a tool from another connected server.
+The model may invoke the malicious version when it intended the safe one — “cross-server tool shadowing.”
+It exploits naming similarity at the tool-selection stage.

 4. Tool return values contain further injection instructions

-Even a legitimately-named tool can return a response that contains injection payloads:
+Even a legitimately named tool can return a response that carries injection text:

 {